Effect of boundary scattering on spin-hall effect: Conclusion

-In conclusion, in a media with band structure SO coupling the elastic scattering off edges(barrier) leads to two reflected beams(Fig.1) in addition to the specularly reflected beam.
-Two side ways reflected beams are known as extra-ordinarily reflected beam.
-This phenomena occurs because energy band is spin split due to SO coupling.
-The spin split sub-band have a definite spin therefore the two side beams have a net polarization.
-This phenomena has been studied in ref.\cite{winkler} for system with Rashba SO coupling where it is found that for certain critical angle the sub-bands can further change the orientation of spin vector.
-In addition, present work shows that the spin-orientation of the electrons changes because of the spin-dependent reflection from an impenetrable barrier in the presence Rashba and Dresselhaus SOC.
+In conclusion, present work shows that the spin-orientation of the electrons changes because of the spin-dependent reflection from an impenetrable barrier in the presence Rashba and Dresselhaus SOC.
 It gives rise to a new mechanism of multiple reflection analogous to the birefringence phenomena.
-Also an important feature of anisotropy in the fermi energy surface come into appearance because of this reflection.
+Also an important feature of anisotropy in the Fermi energy surface come into appearance because of this reflection.
 We also observed that increase in the value of Dresselhaus SOC strength $\beta$ gives increases the anisotropy in the system.
 In this case a non-zero spin-polarized current is observed for all incident angle between 0 to $\frac{\pi}{2}$ except at angle of $45^{o}$ which is clearly an another important feature of Rashba and Dresselhaus SOC interplay.
-Also it is shown that in the over-critical region,there is some spin-accumulation at the edges which get modified because of elastic scattering at the lateral edges.
-In this simple picture scattering off the edge is not considered , however, in the present studies we have shown that at the edges the net polarization of the scattered beams has oscillatory nature and always has a non-zero polarization.
-It is also shown that all the three components of spin polarization will be present in the over-critical region.
-0.5cm The author acknowledges proper guidance and fruitful discussions with T. P. Pareek.
-The author also acknowledges Rajarshi Tiwari, Ram Lal Awasthi and Vikas Chauhan for their academic support.
-This work was done under the Visiting Student Program at HRI, Allahabad.
+Also it is shown that in the over-critical region,there is some spin-accumulation near the barrier is also affected by scattering of the bulk spin-current from the lateral edges of the sample which in turns affect the spin-accumulation as in the case of spin-hall effect.